-Children and adolescents Myfenax is used in children and adolescents (aged 2 to 18) to prevent a body rejecting a transplanted kidney.
-Myfenax should not be used in children and adolescents Mytenax snould not be used in children and adolesce (aged 2 to 18) for heart or liver transplantation.
-Mytenax should not be used at all in children under 2 years because based on the limited safety and efficacy data for this age group no dose recommendations can be made.
+Children and adolescents Mylenax is used in children and adolescents (aged 2 to 18) to prevent a body rejecting a transplanted kidney.
+Mylenax should not be used in children and adolescents (aged 2 to 18) for heart or liver transplantation.
+Myfenax should not be used at all in children under 2 years because based on the limited safety and efficacy data for this age group no dose recommendations can be made .

-Other medicines and Myfenax Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+Other medicines and Myfenax

+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.